 We are all aware that there is a battle raging in our culture for the minds and hearts of our children, but how do we as parents prepare them to live in the world?
 How do we teach values and build character at home on a day to day basis to equip them for a lifetime?

 My heart is breaking for the souls of our children.
-I am thinking there might be a negative reaction from readers on this topic.
+And, yes, there might be a negative reaction from readers on what I need to say on this topic.

 I need to speak the truth, for what is the use of a blog if not to influence our culture?
 Please do not confuse this with me thinking I have all the answers.
-I know I don’t, but there is trouble already in the making.
-Updated October, 2016….
+I know I don’t, but there is so much trouble ahead for the children, families and for our country. …

 As a homeschooler twenty years ago, I was interested to see the new Caldecott selections assuming that they would live up to very high standards of 60 years ago.
 My book-loving friends and I didn’t question the American Library Association (ALA) “experts”.
 We were almost too busy to see the sharp decline in wholesome adventure and mental food to inspire a young heart to courageous living.
 I trusted them and their yardstick for judging children’s literature – but not anymore.